AMERICAN RACER CUP 2019 SPORTSMAN PROGRAM OVERVIEW

 American Racer Cup Sportsman registration is $40.
 Drivers must file a separate registration for each of the participating speedways where they will compete regularly or if one driver competes in two Sportsman divisions at a single speedway.
 Drivers must be registered by May 1 to be eligible for point fund money and awards.

 Two “championships within a championship” will be contested as Insinger Performance presents North and South regional point funds valued at $3,000.
-North Region tracks are Accord, Afton, Five Mile Point, Outlaw, Penn Can, Skyline, Thunder Mountain and Woodhull.
+North Region tracks are Accord, Afton, Five Mile Point, Fonda, Glen Ridge, Outlaw, Penn Can, Thunder Mountain and Woodhull.
 In the South Region: Big Diamond, Bridgeport, Delaware International, Grandview and New Egypt.

 Regional Point Funds: